 Students learn study skills utilizing multi-sensory techniques and strategies for coping with the demands of the college's academic curriculum.
 This study skills class is specifically designed for students with learning disabilities.
-Enrollment is intended for students with current functional limitations that
+Enrollment is intended for students with current functional limitations that impede or prevent the student from benefiting from their academic classes without this foundation and support.
+Grades are awarded on a Pass/No-Pass basis.

-LRNFDTN 031A STUDY STRATEGIES FOR STUDENTS WITH LEARNING DIFFERENCES
+LRNFDTN 031A - STUDY STRATEGIES FOR STUDENTS WITH LEARNING DIFFERENCES